thekayd/NewsNest/README.md

 - Language Toggle: Users can switch between languages (currently supports English and Afrikaans) in the settings.
 - Localized Experience: The interface and content adapt instantly to the selected language.

+### 8. Chatbot Feature

+- Interactive Assistance: A chatbot provides users with instant answers to common questions and assists in navigating the app.
+- 24/7 Availability: Users can engage with the chatbot any time for support.

+### 9. Search Feature

+- Article Search: Easily search for specific articles using keywords on the main page.
+- Filtered Results: Get relevant search results based on user queries for a more personalized experience.

 # OPSC7312-Backend API Documentation